magdalendobson/big-ann-benchmarks/ppopp_artifact.md

 1. **Ls** (`long`): the beam width for use during searching.
 Must be set at least $k$.
 Controls the number of candidate neighbors retained at any point in the search and is for the most part the chief determinant of accuracy and speed of the search.
 A higher beam produces a slower but more accurate search.
 Typically set from 10-1000.
 2. **visit** (`long`): controls the maximum number of graph vertices visited during the beam search.
 This is useful for low accuracy searches, because for most inputs, even the minimum beam value reaches recall around 80%.
 Constraining the number of vertices that can be visited provides a way to reach lower recall very quickly.
 Typically set between 3-20.

-For multi-level graphs, the following parameters are used:

-TODO input parameters for HNSW:

 ## Build Parameters

 The build parameters are described in detail in Appendix B of our paper.
 Here we provide an overview of parameter names and suggested ranges.